Giant shield slides into place over Chernobyl's damaged reactor

 The Chernobyl disaster, in what was then the Soviet Union, remains the worst nuclear power plant accident in history.

-A series of errors and technical malfunctions led to the meltdown of No. the 4 Reactor, which exploded on April 26, 1986, releasing radioactive plumes into the air.
+A series of errors and technical malfunctions led to the meltdown of the No. 4 Reactor, which exploded on April 26, 1986, releasing radioactive plumes into the air.

 The blast at Chernobyl was nearly 400 times more potent than the atomic bomb dropped on Hiroshima, Japan, in 1945, according to the International Atomic Energy Agency.
 Nearly 5 million people were exposed to whole-body radiation from the accident, and countless numbers have since died from radiation symptoms, according to the International Atomic Energy Agency and the World Health Organization.